whlduzou/Final-Project-Wang-Hanlin/README.md

 3. During the simulation period, delta strain did not occur

-When reviewing the data, there is data missing in the beds data, hence a linear imputation has been used to impute the data of beds from 5 Mar 2020 to 1 Apr 2020
+When reviewing the data, there is data missing in the beds data, hence a quadratic imputation has been used to impute the data of beds from 5 Mar 2020 to 1 Apr 2020

 ## Using death data to simulate the number of covid-19 cases